VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/price-lists.md

 When price lists are created, you need to create Price List Assignments in order to link them to a specific catalog.
 Price list assignment identifies the price list from which a product price is shown for customers.
 Moreover, price list assignments can do much more than simply provide default list and sale prices for items.
 This feature allows you to provide custom prices to targeted customers according to customer's characteristics such as age, gender, geographic location and searched terms.

 For instance, you can create two different price list assignments.
-Each of them could provide different prices for customers based on the customerвЂ™s attributes, such as age.В So, customers with student profile might receive deeper price discounts on laptops of economy class, while customers of 35 and older could get preferred pricing on luxury options of laptops.
+Each of them could provide different prices for customers based on the customers attributes, such as age.
+So, customers with student profile might receive deeper price discounts on laptops of economy class, while customers of 35 and older could get preferred pricing on luxury options of laptops.

 How does it work?
 The set of price lists is assigned to a customer.
 For example, Price List A has prices for all products in a catalog and is assigned to all customers.
 Price List B has different prices for certain products and is only assigned to customers with special characteristics (as defined in the price list assignment).
-Price List B is configured with a higher priority than Price List A. When a customerВ visits the storefront, the system builds the customer's set of price lists by evaluating the price list assignment conditions of all price lists.
+Price List B is configured with a higher priority than Price List A. When a customer visits the storefront, the system builds the customer's set of price lists by evaluating the price list assignment conditions of all price lists.
 According to this set some customers have a set containing only Price List A. Other customers have both price lists A and B. When the customer views a product, the system examines the price lists in the set and displays the price from the price list with the highest priority.
 If the price list does not contain a price for that item, then the system will descend the price list stack until it locates a price list that contains a price for the item.

 To define the conditions under which a particular price list will be shown, you need to determine: